IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### XX.4.2.1.1 Encode and Transmit Multimedia Report Use Case Description

 During a report dictation session, the Evidence Creator (not part of IMR) conveys multimedia contents to the Report Creator on demand as instructed by the user.
-(Note that the interaction between the Evidence Creator and Report Creator is out of scope for IMR) When a dictation session ended, the Report Creator encodes the diagnostic report along with the collected multimedia content.
+(Note that the interaction between the Evidence Creator and Report Creator is out of scope for IMR.)
+When a dictation session ends, the Report Creator encodes the diagnostic report along with the collected multimedia content.
 Once completed, the Report Creator stores the multimedia report to the Report Repository, Report Reader and/or Rendered Report Reader.

 ##### XX.4.2.1.2 Encode and Transmit Multimedia Report Process Flow